 Energy Justice Network Board

-Traci Confer started out in 1997, assisting with a local fight against a wood waste incinerator in Morrisville, Pennsylvania.
-She's worked with Mike Ewall ever since, helping with research, computer training, web and database development and community organizing.
+Traci Confer lives in Philadelphia and started her activism in 1997, assisting with a local fight against a wood waste incinerator in Morrisville, Pennsylvania.
+She has a BA in Geography from Humboldt State University.

-Terry Nordbrock, MPH, Arizona - Environmental Health Scientist and Executive Director of the National Disease Clusters Alliance as well as President of Families Against Cancer & Toxics (FACT).
+Terry Nordbrock, MPH, lives in Tucson, Arizona and is an Environmental Health Scientist and Executive Director of the National Disease Clusters Alliance as well as President of Families Against Cancer & Toxics (FACT).
 Terry became concerned about environmental health when her two-year-old son was diagnosed with leukemia.
-She has successfully worked to defeat three proposed waste incinerators in Arizona and is currently working on early detection, rapid response and upstream prevention of disease clusters.
+She has successfully worked to defeat three proposed waste incinerators in Arizona and worked on early detection, rapid response and upstream prevention of disease clusters.

-Karen Orr is a long time political and environmental activist focused on water and wetland protection, land use, and energy issues.
-Recently she has been involved in organizing against proposed coal plants, "biomass" burners, nuclear plants, new "incinerators-in-disguise" schemes, ethanol plants and fuel farming.
+Karen Orr in Gainesville, Florida, is a long-time political and environmental activist focused on water & wetland protection, land use, and energy issues.
+She’s helped organize against proposed coal plants, “biomass” burners, nuclear plants, “incinerators-in-disguise” schemes, ethanol plants and fuel farming.

 Julia Stone is a trained ecologist and microbiologist who used to work with adjudicated youth in a wilderness program and currently works for the Philadelphia Water Department testing drinking water quality and wastewater discharges for the City of Philadelphia.